Wild Roots Market

 SPECIAL EVENTS - REGISTRATION NOW OPEN!

-Hands-on workshops and wellness activities include Yoga in the Barn, Wreath Making, and Basket Weaving.
+Hands-on workshops and wellness activities include Yoga in the Barn, Wreath Making, and Introduction to Wild Native Mushrooms

 Class sizes are limited for events, preregistration is required.